Subscribe to our newsletter

 This beautiful medieval town on the hill offers typical events during the summer.

-In addition to the famous Balestro del Girifalco, a medieval historical re-enactment in which the city’s 3 districts compete with the crossbow, in August you can watch the Opera festival in Piazza, which takes place on the churchyard of the basilica of San Cerbone, opera 20th century in the Romanesque-Pisa style.BOOK NOW
+In addition to the famous Balestro del Girifalco, a medieval historical re-enactment in which the city’s 3 districts compete with the crossbow, in August you can watch the Opera festival in Piazza, which takes place on the churchyard of the basilica of San Cerbone, opera 20th century in the Romanesque-Pisa style.YOUR QUOTE

 This beautiful seaside town is still little known for its cultural and environmental value, but it deserves a lot.